EvenAR/node-simconnect/README.md

 # node-simconnect
-Wrapper for the SimConnect SDK for FSX and Prepar3D (Windows)
+Wrapper for the SimConnect SDK for FSX and Prepar3D (Windows only!)

 This project is at a very early stage and only covers a few SimConnect function calls.
 Feel free to join the development :)